-Identify which EBacc subject you would like to study (see p.3).
+Identify which EBacc subject you would like to study (see p.6).

-Identify your top 3 option subjects plus a fourth reserve choice (see p.3).
+Identify your top 3 option subjects plus a fourth reserve choice (see p.7).

-Your parent/carer then needs to make the online submission for you by 11th May 2022 (or contact the School Office if unable to do an online submission).
+Your parent/carer then needs to make the online submission of the form on your behalf by 21st March 2024 (or contact the School Office if unable to do an online submission).
 Keep a note of your choices for your own reference.